git-srinath/DMS3.0/doc/MANAGE_SQL_VS_MAPPER_COMPARISON.md

 │  Purpose: Define WHERE data should be WRITTEN              │ │                                                             │
 │  ┌──────────────────────────────────────────────────────┐  │
-│  │ DWMAPR Table                                         │  │
+│  │ DMS_MAPR Table                                         │  │
 │  │                                                      │  │
 │  │  MAPREF: "MAP_001"                                  │  │
 │  │  MAPDESC: "Customer Mapping"                        │  │